lucidrains/sinkhorn-transformer/README.md

     bucket_size = 128,        # size of the buckets
     causal = False,           # auto-regressive or not n_sortcut = 2,            # use sortcut to reduce memory complexity to linear
+    n_top_buckets = 2,        # sort specified number of key/value buckets to one query bucket. paper is at 1, defaults to 2
     ff_chunks = 10,           # feedforward chunking, from Reformer paper
     reversible = True,        # make network reversible, from Reformer paper ff_dropout = 0.1,         # feedforward dropout